1dv031/syllabus/lectures/part_3/09_Basic-Security/slides.md

 --
 ## Windows Permissions
 * Access Control List (ACL):
-  * An ACL is saved for each file and directory on an NTFS volume
+  * An ACL is saved for each file and directory on an NTFS volume <!-- {_class="fragment"} -->
-  * Contains a list of all user accounts, groups, and computers that have access to the file or directory
+  * Contains a list of all user accounts, groups, and computers that have access to the file or directory <!-- {_class="fragment"} -->
-  * Describes the type of access that user accounts, groups, and computers
+  * Describes the type of access that user accounts, groups, and computers <!-- {_class="fragment"} -->
-  * The ACL must contain an Access Control Entry (ACE) for the user account, group, or computer that the user belongs to access the file or directory
+  * The ACL must contain an Access Control Entry (ACE) for the user account, group, or computer that the user belongs to access the file or directory <!-- {_class="fragment"} -->
-  * User accounts that are not on the ACL list is implicitly denied access to the file or directory
+  * User accounts that are not on the ACL list is implicitly denied access to the file or directory <!-- {_class="fragment"} -->
-  * Users who are denied access in the ACL list is explicitly denied access to the file or directory
+  * Users who are denied access in the ACL list is explicitly denied access to the file or directory <!-- {_class="fragment"} -->

 <!-- {_style="width:65%"} -->